titay2/TechTestBackend/README.md

 Expect this test to take around 2-4 hours to finish.

 ## Delivery
 Please provide a link to your repository when you are done with the test.
+When finishing up, please provide a short list of further improvements for continued development (if any).

+If your repository includes changes to the application configuration, provide clear instructions at the end of this README.md file on how to run the application.